gestom/whycon-orig/README.md

 #### Setting up the coordinate system

-1. Calibrate your camera using the MATLAB (or Octave) calibration toolbox and put the <i>Calib_Results.m</i> in the <i>etc/</i> directory.
-2. If you have resized the markers (their default size is 122mm), then adjust their diameter in the <i>rqt_reconfigure</i>.
+1. If you have resized the markers (their default size is 122mm), then adjust their diameter in the <i>rqt_reconfigure</i>.
-3. Print additional four circular <a href="id/test.pdf">markers</a> and place to the corners of your (reclangular) operational space.
+2. Print additional four circular <a href="id/test.pdf">markers</a> and place to the corners of your (reclangular) operational space.
-4. Position and fixate your camera so that it has all four circles in it's field of view.
+3. Position and fixate your camera so that it has all four circles in it's field of view.
-5. Run whycon and modify the dimensions of the operation space in the <i>rqt_reconfigure</i> - the system will now assume that the four markers are at positions [0,0],[fieldLength,0], [0,fieldWidth],[fieldLength,fieldWidth].
+4. Run whycon and modify the dimensions of the operation space in the <i>rqt_reconfigure</i> - the system will now assume that the four markers are at positions [0,0],[fieldLength,0], [0,fieldWidth],[fieldLength,fieldWidth].
-6. Adjust the parameter <i>numBots</i> - the number of patterns you want to track plus 4.
+5. Adjust the parameter <i>numBots</i> - the number of patterns you want to track plus 4.
-7. Once all the patterns are found, press <i>a</i> and the four outermost patterns will be used to calculate the coordinate system.
+6. Once all the patterns are found, press <i>a</i> and the four outermost patterns will be used to calculate the coordinate system.
-8. Alternatively, you can press <i>r</i> and then click the four circles that define the coordinate system.
+7. Alternatively, you can press <i>r</i> and then click the four circles that define the coordinate system.
-9. Pressing 1 should show you the patterns' positions in camera-centric coordinates (x-axis equals to camera optical axis), pressing 2 and 3 will display marker coordinates in user-defined 2D or 3D coordinate systems.
+8. Pressing 1 should show you the patterns' positions in camera-centric coordinates (x-axis equals to camera optical axis), pressing 2 and 3 will display marker coordinates in user-defined 2D or 3D coordinate systems.
-10. Pressing <i>+</i>,<i>-</i> changes the number of localized patterns.
+9. Pressing <i>+</i>,<i>-</i> changes the number of localized patterns.

 #### Logs, GUI, recording topics

 1. Custom logging is not implemented yet.
 Use the default ROS logging.
-2. GUI can omitted by changing private parameter <i>useGui</i> to <i>false</i> at strat up or by using whycon-nogui.launch
+2. GUI can omitted by changing private parameter <i>useGui</i> to <i>false</i> at strat up.
 3. Video and communication topics can be save using <i>rosbag</i>.

 #### Published topics